 Drug crimes are taken very seriously across the entire State of Florida, including Sarasota County.
 They come in various different forms: such as possession of a controlled substance, the selling of a controlled substance, or the delivery of an illegal substance, also known as ‘drug trafficking.’
 The consequences are dire and can change your life forever.
 If you have a large amount of a controlled substance found on your person, you will most likely be convicted of a felony.
 This is followed by a sentence of up to 30 years in prison.
 Having this kind of conviction on your criminal record will affect you for the rest of your life, adding serious complications in future life-choices.

 At The Law Place, our team has a combined 75 years of experience working on Sarasota drug crime cases, as well as drug crime cases across Florida.
-Upon calling, you will receive a no-obligation, free consultation with one of our well-equipped criminal defense attorneys.
+Upon calling, you will receive a no-obligation, free consultation with one of our well-equipped Sarasota criminal defense lawyers.
 Together, you will build a strong attorney-client relationship, as they will coach and guide you through this legal process every step of the way.

 There is never a bad time to get in touch with us.
 Our telephone lines are open around the clock, 24 hours a day, 7 days a week, all-year-round.
 A criminal defense attorney will be waiting to hear from you.
 Call today on (941) 444-4444.

 Drug Laws in Sarasota, FL.

 Laws surrounding controlled substances are incredibly complex, and conviction charges are highly dependant on the amount of illegal drugs you have on your person during your arrest.
 Once this is established, the appropriate penalties will follow.
 Should you want to seek more information about Sarasota’s illegal drug laws, you can find out more at Florida Statute 893.13.